Whether you're opening a new business or taking on an existing one, you need to make sure your business meets the relevant requirements.

 Fees vary depending on the type of food being made – please see our list of fees and charges.

 Processing of applications vary depending on circumstances and requirements.
 Your Resource Consent, Certificate of Public Use or Code of Compliance Certificate (if you've applied) will need to be issued before you can start trading.

-Transfer of an Existing Food Business
+Transfer of an existing food business

 Under the new Food Act, Notices of Registration are non-transferrable.
 If you want to take over an existing food business you'll need to complete an application for registration.
-Refer to Registering a food business above.

 Changes to your registration